dart-lang/site-www/src/tools/dartpad/troubleshoot.md

 If these DartPads don't appear at all, then try the following:

-* Disable your ad blocker if you are using one.
+* If you're using an ad blocker, disable it.

 * If you don't use an ad blocker, check whether you've disabled third-party tracking cookies ([Chrome instructions][chrome-cookies]).